 Other than using the keyword at the beginning of the title you should also make sure that the title for your video should entice the user’s curiosity.
 The video title idea has a major effect on the Click Through Rate (CTR) on YouTube.
 So, the higher the CTR, the higher your video will rank on the channel.

 And of course, it is a media search engine so having a great and invoking thumbnail along with an invoking title is a great step you can take to increase the CTR of your video which will help rank your video higher.
 When you are making the thumbnail, just make sure that the thumbnail size is optimized for mobile users as well.

 Unlike competitors in keywords, there is absolutely no competition in thumbnails, so this is a good opportunity to show your creativity.
 It’s not just a vlog idea that counts, it is the thumbnail idea as well.

 Granted that many users do not focus too much on the video description but for YouTube, it is important to understand what the context of your video is.
 The better it understands the better it will help you rank your video for the specific keywords.
 And how to write a stellar description.
 Here are a few tips.

 - Focus on your keyword in the first line of the sentence of your description.

-- Your description should be at least around 250 words.
+- Your description should be at least 250 words.
 The more the merrier.

-- Make sure to use all your targeted keywords across your description in a coherent manner.
+- Use all your targeted keywords across your description in a coherent manner.

-- Make sure to repeat your target keywords 2 to 4 times throughout the description but do not overdo it.
+- Repeat your target keywords 2 to 4 times throughout the description but do not overdo it.

 Now that you have optimized your title, description, tag, and keywords, let us focus on the crux of the video.
 The content.